willj-dev/willj-dev.github.io/content/pages/conceptual-fp/intermediate-typeclasses.md

     sum : [Int] -> Int
     sum = foldl (+) 0

 Now let's consider what happens when this function is evaluated.
+This next bit isn't code; each line represents a step of "unwrapping" the fold until we get to the point where we only have math left to do:

 ```plain
    sum [1, 2, 4, 8]